MIAS education: a journey across the ocean

 Course learning aims & outcomes

-1. Identify the key aspects of Ibn Arabi’s journey (isfar).
+1. Identify the key aspects of Ibn Arabi’s stations.

-2. Develop a familiarity with Ibn Arabi’s central concepts such as unveiling and the unseen.
+2. Develop a familiarity with Ibn Arabi’s central concepts such as the journey

 Upon completion of this course, you can achieve any of the possible outcomes below: